 Architectural panorama

-A tour of the town center reveals the elegant 19th-century Town Hall (originally established in Moka), the old English Royal College, the 1914-18 War Memorial and the Library’s historic manuscripts.
+A tour of the town center reveals the elegant 19th-century Hôtel de Ville (originally established in Moka), the old Collège Royal Anglais, the Monument aux Morts from 1914-18 and the Library’s historic manuscripts.

-Curepipe Town Hall is a magnificent example of Mauritian architectural heritage.
+The Hôtel de Ville de Curepipe is a magnificent testimony to Mauritian architectural heritage.
 Built from the materials of a former private residence, it was inaugurated in 1902 and was recently renovated in 2022-2023 to reveal its full grandeur.

 The Royal English College, originally located in Port-Louis, was moved to Curepipe following the epidemics that struck Port-Louis, causing the exodus of its population.
-It is the oldest secondary school in the Commonwealth and is considered a prestigious all-boys school.
+It is the oldest secondary school in the Commonwealth and is considered a prestigious boys-only institution.

-In the Forest Side district, in the south-east of the city, you can admire splendid historic mansions surrounded by greenery.
+In the Forest Side district, in the south-east of the city, you can admire splendid historic residences surrounded by greenery.

 Domaine des Aubineaux